spoddutur/spark-notes/knowledge-browser.md

 - Evaluate each of these approaches and see which is more appropriate way to structure the datasets when it comes to making them searchable.

 ## 1. How can we make datasets searchable
-Please refer to my git repository [here](https://github.com/spoddutur/graph-knowledge-browser), where I’ve implemented a working sample application to `query spark real-time using SQL-like queries and visualise it as graph using d3`.
+Please refer to my git repository [here](https://github.com/spoddutur/graph-knowledge-browser), where I’ve implemented a working sample application to *query spark real-time using SQL-like queries and visualise it as graph using d3*.

 ## 2. Same data, different representations:
 I've used ~4 million (100MB) countries profile information as knowledge base from [world bank open data](http://data.worldbank.org) in this project.
 Following table displays some sample rows:
 <img width="873" alt="screen shot 2017-08-03 at 11 45 41 pm" src="https://user-images.githubusercontent.com/22542670/28936625-e4cf32e4-78a5-11e7-99f6-cdec6b93ce71.png">

- I tried different ways to structure this data and evaluated their performance using simple ```search by country id``` query.
+I tried different ways to structure this data and evaluated their performance using simple *```search by country id```* query.
+Let's jump in and take a look at what are these different schema's that I tried and how they performed when queried by CountryId...

 ### 2.1 Data Frames:
 The very first attempt to structure the data was naturally the simplest of all  i.e., DataFrames, where all the information of the country is in one row.